Prospero Pichay Jr.: Controversies

 In July 2011, Pichay was slapped with a tax evasion complaint by the Bureau of Internal Revenue (BIR).
 According to BIR Commissioner Kim Henares, Pichay's net worth increased at around ₱58.5-million between 2008 and 2009 but did not declare his income for 2009.
 The Court of Tax Appeals, however, acquitted Pichay on May 3, 2018, and later affirmed its decision on December 6, 2019.

 Pichay criticized Department of Environment and Natural Resources (DENR) Secretary Gina Lopez in September 2016 for closing down numerous mining sites in the country which were proven to have destroyed the Philippine natural environment.
 He called her 'crazy' during a House consultation where Lopez was not invited.
 It was later found that Pichay is the president of the board of directors of Claver Mineral Development Corp., a nickel mining firm operating in Barangay Cagdianao in the municipality of Claver, Surigao del Norte.
 Pichay reportedly acquired 60 percent of the mining firm.
 The mining firm's operation were scrapped by Gina Lopez after the firm violated the mining standard of the country, destroying the environment during the time the mine was in operation.

 Pichay faces multiple charges of graft, malversation and violations of banking regulations in relation to the Express Savings Bank, Inc. acquisition.
 In June 2016, he, along with then-Senator elect Sherwin Gatchalian, other members of the Gatchalian family, and officials of LWUA, Wellex Group Inc. and Forum Pacific Inc. were charged by the Ombudsman for graft, malversation and violations of the General Banking Law of 2000 and the Manual of Regulation for Banks.
 According to then-Ombudsman Conchita Carpio-Morales, the government "effectively lost at least ₱80,003,070.51" in the acquisition.
 During his arraignment, Pichay pleaded not guilty to the charges.
 In March 2019, the Sandiganbayan ordered a 90-day suspension of Pichay.
 He was found guilty of three counts of graft by the Sandiganbayan in June 2022 and was sentenced to 18–30 years imprisonment with perpetual disqualification to hold public office.
-In August 2022, the Sandiganbayan upheld the conviction of Pichay of graft for the misuse of P780 million in public funds during his time as head of the Local Water Utilities Administration (LWUA) in connection with the buyout of a thrift bank.
+In August 2022, the Sandiganbayan upheld his conviction.